BerryCloud/ngx-xapi/projects/ngx-xapi/README.md

 ### Handling Responses

-Most of the `XapiClient` utility methods return a `Observable<HttpResponse<T>>` object.
+Most of the `XapiClient` utility functions return a `Observable<HttpResponse<T>>` object.
 Although in most cases `Observable<T>` would be enough, some important properties of the response can be gathered only from the response headers:

 - ETag
 - X-Experience-API-Consistent-Through